idoxcloud/Shai-Hulud-Scanner/README.md

 Both scripts support offline operation:

-1. On first successful run, the compromised packages list is cached locally to `compromised-packages-cache.txt`
+1. On first successful run, the compromised packages list is cached to the system temp directory (valid for 24 hours)
+   - **Unix/Linux/macOS**: `${TMPDIR:-/tmp}/shai-hulud-scanner-cache/`
+   - **Windows**: `%TEMP%\shai-hulud-scanner-cache\`
+2. Cache is automatically refreshed every 24 hours when scanner runs
-2. If the IOC feed is unreachable, the scanner falls back to the cached snapshot
+3. If the IOC feed is unreachable, the scanner falls back to stale cached data with a warning
-3. File-based IOC checks (hashes, filenames, patterns) work without network access
+4. File-based IOC checks (hashes, filenames, patterns) work without network access

 ## Platform Differences